This paper will provide the understanding for the preservation of assets from the effects of internal corrosion.

-* NACE Members receive NACE Standards Credits in order to redeem eligible NACE Standards and Reports in the Store
+* AMPP Members receive Standards Credits in order to redeem eligible Standards and Reports in the Store

-NACE Members enjoy many benefits, including NACE Standards Credits which can be used to redeem eligible NACE Standards and Reports in the Store.
+AMPP Members enjoy many benefits, including Standards Credits which can be used to redeem eligible Standards and Reports in the Store.

-You can visit the NACE Membership Page to learn about the benifits of NACE membership.
+You can visit the Membership Page to learn about the benefits of membership.

 You have previously purchased this item.

-Go to Downloadable Products in your NACE Store profile to find this item.
+Go to Downloadable Products in your AMPP Store profile to find this item.

-You do not have sufficient NACE Standards Credits to claim this item.
+You do not have sufficient Standards Credits to claim this item.

 Click on 'ADD TO CART' to purchase this item.